Maryland Labor Laws Guide

 Employers are also prohibited from requiring employees to use their annual, sick, or vacation leave for jury service.

-Vacation time — with regards to paid vacation leave in Maryland, state law says that employers are not obligated to provide paid leave.
+Vacation time — In Maryland, state law states employers are not obligated to provide paid vacation leave.

-Should an employer choose to offer such benefits, they must be in line with the company's established policies.
+Should an employer choose to offer such benefits, they must align with the company’s established policies.

 Voting time leave — Maryland Election Law from 2019 states that employers are required to provide employees who are registered voters 2 hours of paid voting time off.